ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 4. Observational Study: *What is it?*
 5. Literature Survey: *What is known?*
 6. Formal Model: *Underlying concepts?*
-    * Often explained using a case
+    * Often explained using one or few cases

 .footnote[Serge Demeyer. *Research Methods in Computer Science*.
 University of Antwerp.]